antonycourtney/tabli/src/NOTES.md

 14Dec: - Still looks to me like expand button aligned with baseline of text instead of being vertically centered.
 SO annoying...

+Shawn Axsom suggestions:

+-   Allow editing of (saved) tab titles
+    (Design challenge: do we ever care about the underlying tab title?
+Probably not, but at least need a way to cancel it and revert back to page title...)
+-   Add a hotkey for closing a tab with the keyboard. '-' ?
+    Tricky bit: Non-arrow / tab keys go direct to search box...

+TOP Priorities:

+-   DnD bug getting IDs confused
+-   Laggy search box
+-   closed windows as DnD target

+15Dec: While investigating laggy isearch, put back the redundant setValue optimization in oneref.
+Need to commit and publish this.
+Then should also add in support for throttling; just use lodash...

+\*\*\*\* Some interesting possibilities for perf:

+-   Can we somehow cache style calls to avoid re-computing styles for themes?
+This seems particularly helpful for things like HeaderButtonSVG
+-   The useCallback hook allows us to construct a stable callback in the parent so that we can use React.memo effectively in the child...